Celebration

 3. Low Fees

-Companies House charges less than £20 GBP to set up at company at their site and the same when you file your annual return.
+Companies House charge £50 GBP to set up a company at their site and the same when you file your annual return.
 The UK wants your inward investment and tax receipts.
+(Learn more about Companies House Fee Changes.)

 4. Ease Of Setup